confluentinc/cp-demo/docs/index.rst

    .. note::

-      If the start script does not complete successfully or if |c3| does not load properly, please go through the :ref:`troubleshooting steps <cp-demo-troubleshootin>`.
+      If the start script does not complete successfully or if |c3| does not load properly, please go through the :ref:`troubleshooting steps <cp-demo-troubleshooting>`.

 #.
 To see the end of the entire pipeline, view the Kibana dashboard at http://localhost:5601/app/kibana#/dashboard/Wikipedia